-Defective valve body and conductor plate issues have effected many Mercedes-Benz cars equipped with 722.9 7G Tronic Automatic Transmissions.
-If these parts fail they will require replacement in order to extend the life of the transmission.
+Defective valve body and conductor plate issues have affected many Mercedes-Benz cars with 722.9 7G Tronic Automatic Transmissions.
+If these parts fail, they will require replacement to extend the life of the transmission.
 The early 722.9 transmissions installed on Mercedes-Benz models between 2004-2008 had a higher failure rate.
-The majority of these transmissions were identified as VGS1 and required the replacement of both the valve body and conductor plate.
+Most of these transmissions were identified as VGS1 and required the replacement of both the valve body and conductor plate.

 Mercedes-Benz Refusal to Sell Replacement Valve Body and Conductor Plate

-Unfortunately, Mercedes-Benz declined to sell replacement valve bodies to independent repair shops claiming that these components were related to the security of the vehicle.
+Unfortunately, Mercedes-Benz declined to sell replacement valve bodies to independent repair shops claiming that these components were related to the vehicle’s security.
 Yet they will sell complete transmissions.
-Mercedes-Benz claims that they will not sell the valve body because it could aid in automobile theft.
-In reality, all that was happening is that dealer had the unfair advantage of being the only one who can repair these cars, while independent repair shops were limited at being able to fix these cars.
+Mercedes-Benz claims it will not sell the valve body because it could aid in automobile theft.
+In reality, all that was happening was that dealers had the unfair advantage of being the only ones who could repair these cars, while independent repair shops were limited in being able to fix these cars.

-With the problem becoming much more common it is our understanding that Mercedes-Benz will now sell those parts to independent shops.
-A TRP paperwork needs to be completed which has the owner information and details on the vehicle such as VIN number and vehicle log reports.
+With the problem becoming more common, we understand that Mercedes-Benz will now sell those parts to independent shops.
+A TRP paperwork needs to be completed with the owner’s information and details on the vehicle, such as VIN and vehicle log reports.

 Failed Valve Body and Conductor Plate

-Typically when the valve body or conductor plate fail you may experience the following symptoms:
+Typically when the valve body or conductor plate fails, you may experience the following symptoms:

 - Transmission stuck in second gear.
 Limp Home Mode

-- Shifts from first to second gear then it stays in that gear.
+- It shifts from first to second gear and stays in that gear.

-- Transmission, will not shift into higher gears.
+- The transmission will not shift into higher gears.

 - Can not drive at speeds over 40 mph.